 Event teams within a Corporate Company

 Big companies like Red Bull, Nike, Topshop, BMW and many more have event teams within their marketing departments and will either organise events themselves or hire an event agency (like the ones above) to help create events.
 They are often involved in creating their own company parties and company conferences.

 Different venues lend themselves to different types of events.
 For example, hotels can be perfect venues for weddings, private parties, conferences and meetings but not so good for a festival or sporting event.
 Event managers working in venues can help with the selling of their event spaces to customers.
 Depending on the customers’ needs, they may also get involved in all areas of running the event.

 Event teams within a Charity

 Most charities have event teams.
-Charity events are predominantly focused around fundraising to raise money for their cause.
+Charity events are predominantly focused on fundraising to raise money for their cause.
 These events can range from sporting or challenge events, galas or balls and the list goes on.
 Generally, they help to organise new and innovative fundraising events.